 It’s more about adapting and respecting the local customs than an obligation.

-Is it safe to travel in Jordan?
+Is it safe to travel to Jordan?

-#15 Generally speaking, yes, it is quite safe to travel in Jordan.
+#15 Generally speaking, it is quite safe to travel in Jordan.
 Despite this, we must always take the general rules of caution and common sense.
 If you do, you will hardly encounter any problems.
-There is a lot of police and even military presence, but they usually don’t bother tourists.
+There is a lot of police and military presence, but they usually don’t bother tourists.

-World nomads consider Jordan one of the safest countries in the region for women to travel alone and, therefore an excellent option for those who want to visit the Middle East.
+World nomads consider Jordan one of the safest countries in the region for women to travel alone and, therefore, an excellent option for those who want to visit the Middle East.